CAN-D/AppNote-Protobufs/README.md

 # What Next?
 Now that you can serialize and deserialize data, try to transmit and receive that data.
 You can use anything really: Unix sockets, serial, USB, CAN, BLE, Wifi...
-If you want a challenge, try to encode the data in C, pipe it into a socket, and then read it out in python.
+If you want a challenge, try to encode the data in C, pipe it into a socket, and then read it out and decode it in Python.

 # Remarks
 This short note is only intended to get you started.
 There are many other features of protobufs that were not touched on including default values, "one of" fields, deserialization to JSON, and much more.
 Here are some resources to round out your understanding of protobufs: